Community colleges see opening in changed higher ed world - The Boston Globe

 With the traditional on-campus four-year college experience unavailable at many schools but price disparities remaining the same, Massachusetts Association of Community Colleges Council of Presidents Chair Jim Mabry believes the community college experience might "appeal to a wider range of students."

-"Community colleges are known for being nimble and being entrepreneurial, so we're always looking for ways that we can explain to the larger community how we are accessible, affordable, our credits transfer," Mabry, who is also president of Middlesex Community College, told the News Service.
-"If some people determine that staying closer to home is safer, a better option for them, more affordable -- we want to be there to serve them and really help them."
+“Community colleges are known for being nimble and being entrepreneurial, so we’re always looking for ways that we can explain to the larger community how we are accessible, affordable, our credits transfer,” Mabry, who is also president of Middlesex Community College, said.
+“If some people determine that staying closer to home is safer, a better option for them, more affordable — we want to be there to serve them and really help them.”

 While exact approaches at the state's community colleges will vary, Mabry said each school has moved between 80 and 95 percent of its courses online.
 Final system-wide impacts on enrollment remain unclear, too, given the uncertainty swirling around the fall, but many of the community colleges are hoping their recruitment pushes will be successful.